telerik/winforms-docs/chartview/features/annotations/marked-zone.md

 * **RadialTo**: Gets or sets the ending point on the Radial axis.

->note The values set to the **RadialFrom** and **RadialTo** properties need to correspond to the type of the series.
+>tip The values set to the **RadialFrom** and **RadialTo** properties need to correspond to the type of the series.
 In the case of Radar series, one needs to use categories as values and in the case of a Polar series one needs to use angles.

 ### Example